image

 I am fortunate to live in Tokyo, to be able to see many original works of Hokusai, to be able to trace his steps and visit sites he sketched, to walk the streets of his childhood, and visit his burial place.
 Here are a few landmarks in Tokyo associated with Hokusai.

 I had read that Hokusai was born in a place called Honjo Warigesui and that it was supposed to be in Katsushika.
-I had assumed that this was a reference to Katsushika-ku which is several kilometers away from central Tokyo, on the north east edge.
+I had assumed that this was a reference to Katsushika ward which is several kilometers away from central Tokyo, to the north east.

-I walked out of the museum area on the east side and found myself on Hokusai dori (Avenue) which marked the neighborhood where he was born.
+I walked out of the museum from the exit on the east side and found myself on Hokusai Dori (Hokusai Avenue) which ran through the neighborhood where he was born.
 This is not far from my own neighborhood.

 I walked down the street and discovered reproductions of his works posted on lamp posts every few feet, two works per lamp post, on both sides of the street, the entire length of the street.
 I went from one end to the other, stopping to view each work.
 There were dozens.
 We've all seen most of these works reproduced with much higher quality in art books, but the the idea of strolling through Hokusai's old neighborhood, viewing his art on the street named after him was enough to make this a thrilling experience.